 - Skip The Line Vatican, St. Peter’s and Sistine Small Group Tour

-St. Peter’s Top of the Dome
+Walk up St. Peter’s Top of the Dome

 There aren’t many places to get a proper view of Rome.
-Yet, one of the coolest things to see in Rome is precisely that – a gorgeous panorama.
+Yet, one of the best things to see in Rome is precisely that – a gorgeous panorama.
 St. Peter’s Top of the Dome has the most spectacular view ever, I think.
 It shows St. Peter’s Square, Via della Conciliazione, Castel Sant’Angelo and the Tiber River.
 In other words, it would be a pity to miss it.

 The bad news is that there’s always the longest line to reach the elevator that goes all the way to the first level of Dome (and then there’s stairs to get to the top).
-Last time I went to the Top of the Dome it was 2006 and I remember standing in line for a while, with my ex boyfriend becoming increasingly impatient despite me saying that this was one of the top things to do in Rome.
+Last time I went to the Top of the Dome it was 2006 and I remember standing in line for a while, with my ex boyfriend becoming increasingly impatient despite me saying that this was one of the unmissable things to do in Rome.

 These tours of the Vatican all include a visit to the Dome of St. Peter’s: